-- Take up - definition of take up by The Free Dictionary
+- Hide - definition of hide by The Free Dictionary

 - Dictionary. coms List of Every Word of the Year . . .

 A list of every Word of the Year selection released by Dictionary com Dictionary com's first Word of the Year was chosen in 2010

 - 2018 FIFA World Cup - Wikipedia

 Criticism The English Football Association and others raised concerns of bribery on the part of the Russian team and corruption from FIFA members They claimed that four members of the executive committee had requested bribes to vote for England, and Sepp Blatter had said that it had already been arranged before the vote that Russia would win

 - Suncar -Stacja Kontroli Pojazdów i Mechanika Samochodowa . . .